What is a bladder cherry?

 Characteristics of bladder cherry

-Common English name: Alkekengi, chinese lantern, bladder cherry, common winter cherry
+Common English name: Alkekengi, chinese lantern, bladder cherry, common winter cherry, groundcherry

 – Spanish: alquequenje, alquejenje, alquequenfe, farolillo chino, farolillos, tomate inglés, halicácabo, vejiga de perro, vejiguilla, solano vejigoso.